cocrafts/book-of-one/context/under-realm-acts.md

 ### Act III-B: Reunion and Revelation
 - **Coming Together**:
-  - Kieron and Lyra reunite during a battle
+  - Kieron and Lyra reunite during a battle, their bond clearly strengthened by separation
-  - Orion escapes the Light Church with crucial information
+  - Orion escapes the Light Church with crucial information, his feelings for Lyra becoming more evident
-  - Elias and The Awakened save a village from Evil Ones
+  - Elias and The Awakened save a village from Evil Ones, demonstrating his singular focus on mission over personal connections
-  - The four protagonists reunite at Typhoon Academy stronghold
+  - The four protagonists reunite at Typhoon Academy stronghold, with tension in the Kieron-Lyra-Orion triangle
+  - Elias remains emotionally distant, still haunted by Serina's sacrifice
-  - Kane's sacrifice and passing of the Light Spear to Elias
+  - Kane's sacrifice and passing of the Light Spear to Elias, cementing his path of duty over personal happiness

 ### Act III-C: Quest for Truth
 - **Journey to Understanding**: